milvus-io/milvus-docs/site/en/getstarted/explore_pymilvus.md

 ```

 ## Build an index
 Create an index for a specified field in a collection to accelerate vector similarity search.
-See [Vector Index] (index.md) for more information about setting index parameters.
+See [Vector Index](index.md) for more information about setting index parameters.

 1. Prepare the index parameters:
 ```